 Please meet Cristin from Eve of Reduction!
 She is an absolute master at recycled crafts and turning nothing into something.
 She also has a new book coming out in March called Living Simple, Free & Happy: How to Simplify, Declutter Your Home, and Reduce Stress, Debt & Waste (it’s a must have!).
 I admire Cristin so much, and I really admire this DIY spice rack she made for us.
 Keep reading on to learn how!

 One of your New Year’s Resolutions may be to get more organized.
-Interestingly enough, getting organized didn’t make the USA.gov most popular resolutions.
+Interestingly enough, getting organized didn’t make the USA.gov most popular resolutions for this past year.
 But guess what came in at #10: reducing, reusing and recycling.
 Hooray for that!
 Well, just so you know, Eve of Reduction has you covered with this recycled craft project and organization solution for your spices.

 You’re going to need a small, sturdy box, preferably with a top and bottom, to make this DIY spice rack.
 I used an iPad box.
 Don’t fret if you don’t have one, reusing packaging from cologne or perfume gifts sets works great, too.